 References

 A.O.A.C.
-(2005). official methods of Analysis of the Association of Official Analytical Chemist, 16 edition, published by the Association of Official Analytical Chemist, Arlingoton, Virginia, U.S.A.
+(2005).
+Official methods of Analysis of the Association of Official Analytical Chemist, 16 edition, Association of Official Analytical Chemist, Arlingoton, Virginia, U.S.A.

 Adesokan, I.A., Odetombo, B.B., & Olubamiwa, A.O.
 (2009).
 Bio preservative activity of lactic acid bacteria on suya produced from poultry meat.
-African Journal of biotechnology 7, 3796-3800. https://www.ajol.info/index.php/ajb/article/view/59440
+African Journal of biotechnology 7, 3796-3800.